Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: Unsupervised Learning in the Tails

-This section illustrates the value of the general results of Sections~\ref{sec:lowProba_concentrationBounds} and~\ref{sec:empiricalAngularMeasure} in the context of anomaly detection.
-The material presented here is taken from~\cite{thomas2017anomaly,clemenccon2023concentration}.
+This section illustrates the value of the general results of Sections~\ref{sec:lowProba_concentrationBounds} and~\ref{sec:empiricalAngularMeasure} in the unsupervised context of anomaly detection.
+The material presented here follows \cite{thomas2017anomaly} and \cite{clemenccon2023concentration}.
 Minimum volume sets (\mv-sets in short), extending univariate quantiles, are the smallest sample space subsets containing at least $\alpha$ probability mass, at some level $\alpha$ \citep{einmahl1992generalized}.
-This approach shares similarity with e.g. \cite{cai2011estimation}, where estimation of low levels of the density function using multivariate \EVT is also considered in a somewhat different context, that is assuming joint regular variation with a single regular variation index as in~\eqref{eq:nonstandard-rv}.
+This approach shares similarity with \eg \cite{cai2011estimation}, where estimation of low levels of the density function using multivariate \EVT is also considered in a somewhat different context, that is assuming joint regular variation with a single regular variation index as in~\eqref{eq:nonstandard-rv}.
 In the cited reference, consistency of the extreme level sets is established.
 Here a different approach is taken by assuming regular variation of the standardized vector $V$ and working with preliminary standardized data.
-Importantly, non-asymptotic upper bounds concerning the estimated level sets are obtained in \cite{thomas2017anomaly,clemenccon2023concentration}.
-The statistical analysis in \cite{thomas2017anomaly} is limited to the ideal case where the marginal distributions are known, while the work of~\cite{clemenccon2023concentration} on the empirical angular measure, which encompasses rank transformation, provides the missing piece to adress this limitation.
+Importantly, nonasymptotic upper bounds concerning the estimated level sets are obtained in \citeauthor{thomas2017anomaly} and ~\citeauthor{clemenccon2023concentration}.
+The statistical analysis in \citeauthor{thomas2017anomaly} is limited to the ideal case where the marginal distributions are known, while the work of~\citeauthor{clemenccon2023concentration} on the empirical angular measure, which encompasses rank transformation, provides the missing piece to adress this limitation.